 - Links to any newspaper articles or press coverage about you.

-- Links to pieces you’ve written on other websites, or better yet start your own blog.
+- Links to pieces you’ve written on other websites.

 - You can also use a service like Infogram or Piktochart to create easy infographics that bring dry numbers to life.